The maritime society in the Pacific developed different

-All quipus were gathered by the Spanish church and burned as heretic, diabolic or heathen - to make a stop for the Andean Deity.
+All Quipus were gathered by the Spanish church and burned as heretic, diabolic or heathen - to make a stop for the Andean Deity.
 The same happened in Central America.

-More or less 600 quipus have survived around in museums, and nobody today can interpret them.
+Less than thousand Quipus have survived around in museums and collections, and nobody today can interpret them.
 Therefore nobody knows if they could tell something about seafaring and the Balsa Rafts?
-I guess we need to wait for an investigator as understand the soul of the language - that means a person with roots in the Quechua-society - to be able to decode these quipus.
+I guess we need to wait for an investigator as understand the soul of the language - that means a person with roots in the Quechua-society - to be able to decode these Quipus.

 Inca language today

-The most spoken native languagesin South America is Quechua, the Inca's language - too the biggest native language as has survived in all America.
+The most spoken native languages in South America is Quechua, the Inca's language - also the biggest native language as has survived in all America.
 Quechua is still spoken by around 10 millions of persons.

 In their striving to transfer the messages from the Bible onto their community many clergymen have expressed the sounds of the local dialects of Quechua into words written by latin letters.
-From the Quipus their writing has been changed to Latin Letters, and in that way the Inca writing system is changed from quipus to latin letters.
 Each dialect their own diccionary and each wird with special spelling!

 On the web-site of Quechua-people we can demonstrate 6 alphabets with many 'surprise-letters' and many 'right writing dictionaries' = as give us different dialectal spellings for the same word in the quechua language.